-\\ All tasks whether set by the awarding body or the centre/consortium must be developed in line with the requirements of the specification.
+^{} All tasks whether set by the awarding body or the centre/consortium must be developed in line with the requirements of the specification.

+Example risks and issues Possible remed dial actio n Staff (use 'RACI' to

+issues Forward Action determine who

+planning should be

+listed)

+nsteuy

+Deadlines

-Example risks and issues Possible reme dial actio n Staff (use 'RACI' to issues Forward planning - determine who should be listed) Deadlines Deadlines not met by candidates Ensure all cano are briefed on deadlines/pen for not meetin alties Mark what candidates have produced by deadline and seek guidance from awarding body on further action.
-CDs Deadlines for marking and/or paperwork not met by teaching staff/ assessors Ensure teachin staff/assessors given clear dea (prior to award body ones) to complete marking/paper so the exams of can process an off marks ahea Exam Board de s are adlines ding rwork office ad send ad of Seek guidance from awarding body CDs, SLT Authentication Candidate fails to sign authentication form forms t and att tication o sign ach to hen it is Find candidate and ensure form is signed CDs
+Deadlines not met by Ensure all cand idates Mark what candidates have CDs

+candidates are briefed on produced by deadline and seek

+deadlines/pena alties guidance from awarding body on

+for not meeting g them further action.

+Deadlines for marking and/or paperwork not met by teaching staff/ assessors Ensure teachin staff/assessors given clear dea (prior to award body ones) to complete marking/paper so the exams of can process an off marks ahea Exam Board de are dlines ling work ffice d send d of Seek guidance from awarding body CDs, SLT

+Authentication

+Candidate fails to sign Ensure all Find candidate and ensure form is CDs

+authentication form candida tes signed

+have

+authent

+forms to

+and atta

+hen it is

+comple ted